Merovingian dynasty: In popular culture

 The Merovingians play a prominent role in French historiography and national identity, although their importance was partly overshadowed by that of the Gauls during the Third Republic.
 Charles de Gaulle is on record as stating his opinion that "For me, the history of France begins with Clovis, elected as king of France by the tribe of the Franks, who gave their name to France.
 Before Clovis, we have Gallo-Roman and Gaulish prehistory.
 The decisive element, for me, is that Clovis was the first king to have been baptized a Christian.
 My country is a Christian country and I reckon the history of France beginning with the accession of a Christian king who bore the name of the Franks".

 The Merovingians feature in the novel In Search of Lost Time by Marcel Proust: "The Merovingians are important to Proust because, as the oldest French dynasty, they are the most romantic and their descendants the most aristocratic."
-The word "Merovingian" is used as an adjective at least five times in Swann's Way.
+The word "Merovingian" is used as an adjective at least five times in The Way By Swann’s.

+Heimito von Doderer describes a fictitious Merowingian noble family in the 20th century in his grotesque 1962 novel The Merowingians or The Total Family.

 The Merovingians are featured in the book The Holy Blood and the Holy Grail (1982) where they are depicted as descendants of Jesus, inspired by the "Priory of Sion" story developed by Pierre Plantard in the 1960s.
 Plantard playfully sold the story as non-fiction, giving rise to a number of works of pseudohistory among which The Holy Blood and the Holy Grail was the most successful.
 The "Priory of Sion" material has given rise to later works in popular fiction, notably The Da Vinci Code (2003), which mentions the Merovingians in chapter 60.

 The title of "Merovingian" (also known as "the Frenchman") is used as the name for a fictional character and a supporting antagonist of the films The Matrix Reloaded, The Matrix Revolutions and The Matrix Resurrections.